halmasieh/Spotify_Analysis/README.md

 #### Goals

 * What features of a song contribute to its overall popularity and which are the most significant?
-* In what what does artist popularity impact the performance of their songs?
+* In what way does artist popularity impact the performance of their songs?
 * Does the frequency at which a song appears on a unique playlist play a factor?

 ### Model